 Making snow cream is one of our favorite family traditions.
 This snow cream recipe is simple and sure to please everyone and makes the perfect winter desert recipe.

-When the weather report includes snow, my children can hardly wait to head to the grocery store to pick up all of the ingredients for our traditional snow foods.
-For our family, snow means plenty of hot chocolate with marsh mellows, a large pot of chili cooking on the stove, and of course, snow cream.
-This has been our snow cream recipe for as long as I can remember.
+When the weather forecast includes snow, my children can hardly wait to head to the grocery store to pick up all of the ingredients for our traditional snow day foods.

 There is really no exact science to making the snow cream since the consistency will depend on your snow.
 If it is wet snow, you may need more snow to keep the creamy consistency.
 If your snow is light and fluffy, you may need less snow.
 Just keep mixing the ingredients until you get your desired taste and consistency.